misotanni/jipci/README.md

 Uses the same ASCIIfication as specified by the FJS docs.

 In the output, no adjustments are ever multiplied, and all adjustments are listed in non-descending order of the associated prime.
 In the input, `1` is allowed as an adjustment, and it is legal to include both an adjustment and its inverse, even though it has no effect.
-Also `3` is allowed as a Pythagorean comma adjustment, although it will never appear in the output.
+Also, `3` is allowed as a Pythagorean comma adjustment, although it will never appear in the output.

 These are well-formed FJS intervals: `M3^5`, `cm3^7`, `M2^5,7`, `d5^7_5`, `A7^5,5,5`, `P1^65537`.